fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

 Managing Plugin Persisted Data
 ------------------------------

-This is not a feature that users would ordinarily need to be concerned with, however it is possible to enable *Developer Features* in the Fledge User Interface that will provide a mechanism to manage this data.
+This is not a feature that users would ordinarily need to be concerned with.
+It is possible to enable *Developer Features* in the Fledge User Interface that will provide a mechanism to manage this data.

 Enable Developer Features
 ~~~~~~~~~~~~~~~~~~~~~~~~~